-So learning HTML and CSS has become so much easier now days so no one cares about how it works together, but if you want to do HTML and CSS for your living or you have a career as a web designer, you must understand how CSS and HTML work together because this is the very fundamental of learning HTML and CSS.
+So learning HTML and CSS has become so much easier nowadays so no one cares about how it works together, but if you want to do HTML and CSS for your living or you have a career as a web designer, you must understand how CSS and HTML work together because this is the very fundamental of learning HTML and CSS.

-HTML and CSS are like Adam and Eve of web development so one cannot be one cannot work without another, If put it short, HTML will do the mark up for your web content and CSS will do the styling of that markup.
+HTML and CSS are like Adam and Eve of web development so one cannot be one cannot work without another, I put it short, HTML will do the mark up for your web content and CSS will do the styling of that markup.

 What is HTML and why it is used?

 To get you a better understanding of HTML I'm going to use one example here,

 - HTML will give you a real written book with headings and paragraphs and which is easy to read.